When to Visit Ooty: The Season That Changes Everything

 Why to Avoid

-If you must come in summer, stick to weekdays and avoid the May Flower Show unless you specifically want to see it (and book accommodation a month ahead).
+If you must come in summer, stick to weekdays and skip the May Flower Show unless you specifically want to see it (and book accommodation a month ahead).

 Crowd Level